 ARE MY KNIVES DULL? if you look at the edge in a bright light and you see the edge reflecting light, it is dull.
 Alternatively, try cutting a tomato, if you squish the fruit the knife is dull.

 WHAT CAN BE SHARPENED?
-Knives: straight and most serrated, scissors, axes, hatches, pruning shears, sickles, sythes, pizza cutters, commercial grade can opener blades.
+Knives: straight and most serrated, scissors, axes, hatchets, swords, pruning shears, sickles, sythes, pizza cutters, commercial grade can opener blades.
 If you are not sure, just ask.

 SERRATED KNIVES?
 Yes & no. If the serrations are of normal size Jerry can sharpen them.
 If they are the very tiny "never needs sharpening" design, then only the manufacturer can work on them.
 If only the edge of your fingernail will fit into the groove, it is mfg. only.